arjunkunna/regent-fft/README.md

 ## Version History

-- 1.0
+- 1.0: Initial Release (Apr 2024)
-  - Initial Release - Supports CPU and single-GPU transforms for 1D, 2D, and 3D.
+    - Supports CPU and single-GPU transforms for 1D, 2D, and 3D.
     - Supports Real-to-Complex and Complex-to-Complex transforms for both CPU (complex64 only) and GPU (complex32 and complex64).
     - Supports batched transforms: both R2C and C2C (complex32 and complex64) for GPUs, and R2C and C2C (only complex64) for CPUs.

 ## Additional Resources